-- All documents, images, and materials should be placed into a Google Folder with link sharing enabled. - Teams submitted must include: - o A top view of your device with all components labeled and purpose given. - o A detailed description of the probe construction with pictures and listing all components. - A minimum of 10 raw calibration data points of voltage and corresponding concentration in a data table. - o A scatter graph showing concentration on the Y axis and voltage on the X axis or a mathematical model superimposed on the data with the modeling equation shown - o A copy of the device program with the above derived equation being used by the program. - o The LEDs code included in the program should reflect the following action values: - Red LED on for High Concentrations - Green LED on for Medium Concentrations (e.g.; values between the Red and Blue LEDs) - Blue LED on for low concentrations - o Both participants do not need to be physically together to compete in the event; though the participant who will be testing the device needs to have an adult present. - The participants should each read all the instructions in advance of device testing.
-They should discuss staging and camera angles so that everything is available for the videographer to document. - o Prior to the tournament, the Event Supervisor should send the unknown concentrations so he or she can prepare the necessary samples for his or her team to use.
+- All documents, images, and materials should be placed into a Google Folder with linksharing enabled. - Teams submitted must include: - o A top view of your device with all components labeled and purpose given. - o A detailed description of the probe construction with pictures and listing all components. - A minimum of 10 raw calibration data points of voltage and corresponding forces/masses in a data table. - O A scatter graph showing concentration on the Y axis and voltage on the X axis or a mathematical model superimposed on the data with the modeling equation shown - o A copy of the device program with the above derived equation being used by the program. - The LEDs code included in the program that reflect the action values as required by the Event Supervisor; for example: - Red LED on for High Masses - Green LED on for Medium Masses (e.g.; values between the Red and Blue LEDs) - Blue LED on for Low Masses - O Both participants do not need to be physically together to compete in the event; thoughthe participant who will be testing the device needs to have an adult present. - The participants should each read all the instructions in advance of device testing.
+They should discuss staging and camera angles so that everything is available for the videographer to document. - Prior to the tournament, the Event Supervisor should send the unknown concentrations so he or she can prepare the necessary samples for his or her team to use.
 Participants in this event, nor any other team members, should to know the unknown concentrations at any point prior to, during, or after the tournament.
-All Division C Teams at the Tournament should be emailed the same instructions. - o An adult (parent, coach, etc.) should be in the room with the participant during their competition time.
+All Division C Teams at the Tournament should be emailed the same instructions. - An adult (parent, coach, etc.) should be in the room with the participant during their competition time.
 This adult should avoid coaching the participants during the event. - As participants login to the Zoom Room, please have them use the following system to name themselves: Team No School Name (e.g., C11 Empire).
-All teams should use their school name and not an abbreviation (Charlottesville not CHS) to ensure their team is credited appropriately. - Teams will also need to have two cameras available for the test.
+All teams should use their schoolname and not an abbreviation (Charlottesville not CHS) to ensure their team is credited appropriately. - Teams will also need to have two cameras available for the test.
 One should be a fixed position camera (laptop or iPad showing the testing apparatus).
 The volume on this device should be turned off.
 Your second camera should be a cell phone or other mobile device.
-A parent is allowed to hold this device (be the cameraman), but remember they are not allowed to coach the participants or offer advice. - O Using the mobile camera the team should show: - o Briefly show the parent or guardian who is providing adult supervision. - Show that the computer is not plugged into the wall. - o Show the device does not draw power from a wall outlet. - o Document the device works and show the LEDs respond differently to three different samples. - On camera, the adult should share with the participants the actions that their device now needs perform.
+A parent is allowed to hold this device (be the cameraman), but remember they are not allowed to coach the participants or offer advice. - O Using the mobile camera the team should show: - o Briefly show the parent or guardian who is providing adult supervision. - Show that the computer is not plugged into the wall. - Show the device does not draw power from a wall outlet. - o Document the device works and show the LEDs respond differently to three differentsamples. - On camera, the adult should share with the participants the actions that their device now needs perform.
 The participants now have 10-minutes to adjust their device's program.
-The device and any, and all interfaces, need to remain visible on the video during this 10-minute period. - O At no time should the participants have any knowledge of the unknown concentrations.
-Failure to show this is the case will result in the points for that station not counting towards the final score.
-One solution to this is to cover the readout of conductivity meter with a piece of paper until after the participants announce their readings.
+The deviceand any, and all interfaces, need to remain visible on the video during this 10-minute period. - O At no time should the participants have any knowledge of the unknown masses.
+After the students have reported their results the "unknown" masses should be weighed locally under the observation of the Event Supervisor.